 2 additional recommendations for your Privacy Policy

-Place the Privacy Policy in an accessible place
+Put the Privacy Policy in an accessible place

 The Pew Research Center surveyed 4,272 Americans.
 Only 9% of them read Privacy Policy entirely before accepting it.
 About 36% said they never read the document.
 Despite the disappointing statistics, the document should be easily accessible.
 In addition, this is a requirement of the GDPR and CCPA.
 User experience demonstrates that the registration form or website/mobile application footer are the ideal places to place the Policy link and to obtain the user's consent to be bound by its terms.